Some days you´re the bug, some days the windscreen

 UPDATED TO: Throw stuff away!
 Buy boyfriend new iPod if he cleans out downstairs cupboard.

 4. Spend less on going out and on clothes.
-Pay off credit
+Pay off credit card.

 UPDATED TO: Make packed lunches.
 Make own coffee and avoid cafe temptation.